 • 33 months old or older by the first day of forest school

 • Toilet trained by the start of forest school.
 Unlike traditional indoor programs, your child will frequently be sorting through many layers of clothing before going to the bathroom.
 The ability to know and regulate toileting is therefore a necessity.

-• Your child must be prepared (and want!) to be outside rain or shine.
+• Your child must be prepared (and want!) to be outside rain or shine, cool or warm.

 • Comfortable, warm and waterproof footwear

 • Loose fitting clothing that can get muddy and dirty